francoisp/rosettable/readme.md

 ## How to test/use

-0. This requires a small bugfix that has not made it yet to the MySQL FDW distribution.
-Please get it here: https://github.com/francoisp/mysql_fdw
+~~0.
+This requires a small bugfix that has not made it yet to the MySQL FDW distribution.
+Please get it here: https://github.com/francoisp/mysql_fdw~~ mysql_fdw has been updated!
+If you have version 2.5.5 you are good to go!

 ```
---follow instructions to make and install the updated myslq_fdw -- for now --.
-Hopefully the PR will merge upstream soon
+~~ --follow instructions to make and install the updated myslq_fdw -- for now --.
+Hopefully the PR will merge upstream soon ~~
 ```

 1. Enable MySQL binlog in my.cnf (ubuntu:/etc/mysql/my.cnf YMMV), restart MySQL server after making these changes.